startupjs/startupjs/README.md

 #### Alpha version on Expo

 1. Create a new expo app and go into it.

-You can use any expo template you want.
+    **Note:** You can use any expo template you want (`tabs` has Expo Router included)

     - for **npm**:

         ```
-        npx create-expo-app@latest myapp
+        npm create expo-app@latest -t tabs myapp
         ```

         ```